 own pace!
 Placements into specific studios are based on a number of factors.

 The Admissions Process

 Mid-year enrollment is available.
-We have three spots open, please contact me at email@example.com for more info on joining mid-year.
+We have two spots open in the Discovery Studio, please contact me at firstname.lastname@example.org for more info on joining mid-year.

 The 2023-2024 school year starts September 5th, 2023 for:

 - Spark (ages 4-6)

 - Discovery (ages 8-11)

 - Adventure (ages 11-15)

 Acton Academy Bee Cave’s admissions process is designed to help your family explore the new science of learning in the 21st century, then decide if this is the right fit for you.